-Lescher first flew H-2 Seasprites with the Lamplighters of Helicopter Anti-Submarine Light (HSL) 36 after graduating with distinction from primary and helicopter flight training, and H-60 Seahawks with the HSL-44 Swampfoxes, deploying aboard USS O’BANNON (DD 987), USS CLARK (FFG 11), USS CAPODANNO (FF 1068) and USS ELROD (FFG 55).
+Rear Admiral William Lescher has served as the Department of Navy budget officer since December 2013.
+A native of Highland Park, Illinois, and Naval Academy graduate, he flew H-2 Seasprites with the Lamplighters of Helicopter Anti-Submarine Light (HSL) 36 after graduating with distinction from primary and helicopter flight training, and H-60 Seahawks with the HSL-44 Swampfoxes, deploying aboard USS O’Bannon (DD 987), USS Clark (FFG 11), USS Capodanno (FF 1068) and USS Elrod (FFG 55).

 On his first shore tour, Lescher graduated with distinction from Naval Test Pilot School following intermediate jet training.
-He led the Naval Air Warfare Center team conducting all SH-60B testing, and launched the first guided missiles from a Navy helicopter.
-In other shore tours, he served on the Navy staff in the Space, Command and Control, and Information Warfare Directorate, as head of the programming branch and representative to the congressionally directed Commission on Roles and Missions.
-He later served in the Office of the Under Secretary of Defense, Comptroller, as deputy director/acting director of the Budget and Appropriations Affairs Directorate, providing congressional appropriations liaison for the Secretary of Defense.
-He also served on the Joint Staff, as head of the 2010 Quadrennial Defense Review Office and as the Program and Budget Analysis Division Chief in J8.
-Flag assignments include director, Operations Division, Office of the Budget, Department of the Navy, and Deputy Director for Resources and Acquisition in the Joint Staff J8.
+He led the Naval Air Warfare Center team conducting all SH-60B testing and launched the first guided missiles from a Navy helicopter.
+In other shore tours, he served as head programmer in the OPNAV Space, Command and Control, and Information Warfare Directorate; as deputy director/acting director of the Budget and Appropriations Affairs Directorate in OUSD (Comptroller); and in the Joint Staff as head of the 2010 Quadrennial Defense Review Office and Program and Budget Analysis Division chief.
+Shore Flag assignments include director, Operations Division, Department of the Navy Budget Office and joint staff deputy director for Resources and Acquisition.